spacetelescope/ullyses/README.md

 We strive to provide a welcoming community to all of our users by abiding with the [Code of Conduct](CODE_OF_CONDUCT.md).

-If you have questions or concerns regarding the software, please open an issue at https://github.com/spacetelescope/ullyses/issues or contact the [HST Help Desk](https://hsthelp.stsci.edu).
+If you have questions or concerns regarding the software, please [open an issue](https://github.com/spacetelescope/ullyses/issues) or contact the [HST Help Desk](https://hsthelp.stsci.edu).
 If you have questions regarding the ULLYSES program design or data, please contact the [HST Help Desk](https://hsthelp.stsci.edu).